bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/17-look.md

 mashing together a traditional name with a subversive one, the effect was always subversive, not an even split.
-This fundamental block was eventually resolved by the traditionalists conceding that the band name, by nature, would have to be punk, but in recompense, would get more weight in deciding the song.
+This fundamental block was eventually resolved by the traditionalists conceding that the band name, by nature, would have to be punk, but in recompense, they would get more weight in deciding the song.
 Hence, U2.

 Everyone at camp is seated out there.
 Your secret fantasy is that Mia